PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Literature Review

-Only a handful of studies directly use the actual text and feed it to a predictive model without first extracting the sentiment. \citet{lamon2017cryptocurrency} used a bag-of-words (BoW) to extract embeddings from news headlines from the \url{cryptocoin.com} website as well as 60 tweets daily on the topic of cryptocurrency.
-Experimenting with logistic regression, SVM, and Naive Bayes, the authors reported that logistic regrssion performed the best and was able to consistently achieve higher than 50\% accuracy in predicting next-day Bitcoin price change direction.
-For a more comprehensive literature review on cryptocurrency trading research, the reader is referred to \citet{fang2020cryptocurrency}.
+\citet{mohanty2018predicting} used sentiments from tweets with technical indicators in an LSTM that marginally outperforms a random model in predicting the next-ten-minute Bitcoin price change direction. \citet{passalis2021learning} used FinBERT~\citep{araci2019finbert} to extract sentiments from a dataset with 223,000 news headlines collected by BDC consulting\footnote{\url{https://bdc.consulting/insights/cryptocurrency/analyzing-crypto-headlines}}.
+They report a high return for their CNN model price change detection model based on sentiments, which only slightly outperformed the one using OHLCV data.
+Similarly, \citet{cruz2021financial}'s autoencoder model with sentiment information (from BERT trained on 10,111 news articles) outperforms the model without sentiment information by 3.7 ppt in terms of $R^2$.
+A similar conclusion was made by \citet{ortu2022technical} for there model that uses sentiment from 4,423 Github and 33,000 Reddit user comments.

-Most studies above use sentiment extracted from text sources to include in their price prediction models.
-To our knowledge, at the time of writing, only \citet{lamon2017cryptocurrency} uses a simple Bag of Words embedding.
-In the current study, we aim to optimally use social media content, beyond just using sentiment scores.
-We therefore leverage upon the positive results by \citet{lamon2017cryptocurrency} and improve their approach by using the more powerful BERT model which has shown to be effective on stock price prediction \citep{dong2020belt}.
-To further enhance this model, we use a pretrained BERT on finance data: finBERT, which should be better able to capture financial content \citep{araci2019finbert}.
+Using only the sentiment of the available text is popular \citep{ye2022stacking, akbiyik2023ask, haritha2023cryptocurrency, leung2023intelligent, critien2022bitcoin, sabri2022cryptocurrency}, but is very limiting.
+By using the actual text (content) instead of only the sentiment, much more data could be used to make more accurate predictions.
+However, we were only able to find one study that directly uses the actual text and feeds it to a predictive model without first extracting the sentiment. \citet{lamon2017cryptocurrency} used a bag-of-words (BoW) to extract embeddings from news headlines from \url{cryptocoin.com} as well as 60 tweets daily on the topic of cryptocurrency.
+Experimenting with logistic regression, SVM, and Naive Bayes, the authors reported that logistic regression performed the best and was able to consistently achieve higher than 50\% accuracy in predicting next-day Bitcoin price change direction.

-Since Twitter is a preferred hangout for cryptocurrency traders, we opted to work with this data source.
-To further improve the accuracy of our model, we included not only NLP data, but also correlated assets such as Gold and Ethereum, as well as a variety of technical indicators.
-Our resulting multimodal dataset, PreBit, is made available online\footnote{\url{https://www.kaggle.com/datasets/zyz5557585/prebit-multimodal-dataset-for-bitcoin-price}}.
+In the last few years, cutting edge NLP research includes much more effective techniques for embedding text into NLP models, other than bag-of-words.
+Hence, we turn to some of the latest state-of-the-art in this paper and explore FinBERT embeddings for Twitter.
+In addition, many of the previous studies do not make their dataset available, so there can be no direct comparison or benchmarking.
+In this study, our source code and dataset is made available online to allow other researchers to further improve upon our work.